MicrosoftDocs/architecture-center/docs/solution-ideas/articles/dev-test-microservice.md

 6. Commits merged into the integration branch trigger GitHub Actions builds and [Docker](https://www.docker.com/) pushes to the DevTest container registries.
 Each microservice has its own repository in Container Registries, paralleling the GitHub repositories.
 CI builds are usually tagged with *latest*, representing the most recent successful microservice builds.

 7. [Azure Pipelines](/azure/devops/pipelines/ecosystems/kubernetes/aks-template) runs the Kubernetes `apply` command to trigger deployment of the updated Container Registry images to the DevTest Kubernetes clusters.
-Azure can authenticate AKS to run unattended Container Registry pulls, simplifying the CD process.
+Azure can authenticate AKS to run unattended Container Registry pulls, simplifying the continuous deployment (CD) process.

    Azure Pipelines uses [Azure Key Vault](/azure/devops/pipelines/release/azure-key-vault) to securely consume secrets like credentials and connection strings required for release and deployment configurations.